Twentieth Century (film): Reception

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 86% based on 29 reviews, with an average rating of 7.5/10.

 In December 2011, Twentieth Century was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the National Film Registry.
-In its induction, the Registry said that the "sophisticated farce about the tempestuous romance of an egocentric impresario and the star he creates did not fare well on its release, but has come to be recognized as one of the era's finest film comedies, one that gave John Barrymore his last great film role and Carole Lombard her first."
+In its induction, the Registry said that the "sophisticated farce about the tempestuous romance of an egocentic impresario and the star he creates did not fare well on its release, but has come to be recognized as one of the era's finest film comedies, one that gave John Barrymore his last great film role and Carole Lombard her first."

 Adaptations

 On the Twentieth Century

-In 1978, Cy Coleman (music), Betty Comden and Adolph Green (book and lyrics) created the stage musical, On the Twentieth Century, based on the film, the original Hecht and MacArthur play and the unpublished play by Millholland.
-It ran on Broadway for 460 performances, and was revived for a special benefit performance in 2005.
-Its first full-scale Broadway revival began in February 2015, with Peter Gallagher and Kristin Chenoweth in the lead roles.
+In 1978, Cy Coleman (music), Betty Comden and Adolph Green (book and lyrics) created the stage musical On the Twentieth Century, based on the film, the original Hecht and MacArthur play and the unpublished play by Millholland.
+It ran on Broadway for 460 performances, and was revived for a special benefit performance on September 26, 2005.
+Its first full-scale Broadway revival officially began in March 2015, with Peter Gallagher and Kristin Chenoweth in the lead roles.

 Radio

-Twentieth Century was presented on Star Playhouse November 22, 1953.
+Twentieth Century was presented on Star Playhouse on November 22, 1953.
 The adaptation starred Lilli Palmer and Rex Harrison, who were married in real life.